Ncookiez/snowball-stats/README.md

 - Amount of unclaimed AXIAL rewards from xSNOB holders.
 - Top 5 richest xSNOB holders.
 - Number of SNOB allocation voters.
+- Number of proposal voters.
 - Total number of SNOB allocation votes.
+- Total number of proposal votes.
-- Percentage of current SNOB stakers that have voted on SNOB allocations.
+- Percentage of current SNOB stakers that have voted on SNOB allocations or governance proposals.

 ```
 npm run snob